 How should a diaper fit?

-According to Dr. Brandon Smith, general academic pediatrics fellow in the Department of Pediatrics at Johns Hopkins in Baltimore, there are two measurements parents and caregivers can use when trying to make heads or tails of baby diaper sizes: the size on the box and the size of the baby.
+According to Dr. Brandon Smith, assistant professor at the Johns Hopkins School of Medicine in the Department of Pediatrics, there are two measurements parents and caregivers can use when trying to make heads or tails of baby diaper sizes: the size on the box and the size of the baby.

 “Each diaper brand may have slightly different sizing than other brands, so it’s important to always refer to the size chart on the package you’re using to ensure proper fit,” explains Smith, adding that, while properly fitting diapers shouldn’t cause any issues for baby, there are telltale signs that a diaper isn’t fitting correctly.
 “Irritation on the child’s skin, leakage or a portion of the baby’s bottom being exposed in the back are all signs a child may need a different diaper size,” Smith notes.